lupyuen/zig-lvgl-nuttx/README.md

 [(Source)](https://github.com/lupyuen/lvgltest-nuttx/blob/main/lcddev.c#L335-L398)

-Then we fetch the pointers to these structs in our Main Function...
+Then we fetch the pointers to these structs in our Main Function and initialise the structs...

 ```c
 int lvgltest_main(int argc, FAR char *argv[])